whitevamp/MISC_Scripts/Batch_RaceMenue-2-BodySlide_Converter/README.md

 These changes significantly improve the stability, flexibility, and maintainability of the script.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+If you use this code, please provide credit by including a reference to the original author.

 ver1.5 changes.
 added in more BodySlide options, to be completed. from sysdmp credits to them for the extra, BodySlide options added in more error handling checks.